josue-rojas/Modulos-Design/_data/Readme.md

-(!NOTE EDIT THIS AND MOVE TO THE DOCS FOLDER)
+(!NOTETODOTODO EDIT THIS AND MOVE TO THE DOCS FOLDER)
 # About this folder:

 this folder contains configs for certain things of the page